 Working with the ISE Modular Synthesizer

-Try launching the ISE.
+Launch the Synth & FX Editor.
 This is the place where you activate and program the ISE ... and where MIDI sound creation for the Intermorphic Sound System (ISS) gets very interesting!

 Note that the audio plugin framework that underpins the ISE is an open framework, and has been designed to allow 3rd party developers to create application UIs into which they can plug in their own or other 3rd party sound processing modules, including support for the Intermorphic modules if so required.